Back to Program in Women's Oncology

 "What would you want done for your loved ones under the same circumstances and/or the framing question…can we do more?"

-Through its volume and diversity, Gyn Oncology at Women & Infants provides the fellows with broad exposure to gynecologic malignancies.
-Ample opportunity for performing radical pelvic surgery and managing GI, urologic, and vascular problems caused by gyn cancer, or its treatment, is present.
+Through its volume and diversity, the Program in Women's Oncology at Women & Infants provides the fellows with broad exposure to gynecologic malignancies and breast disease.
+Ample opportunity for performing radical pelvic surgery and managing GI, urologic, and vascular problems caused by gyn cancer, or its treatment, along with various breast procedures, is present during this four-year fellowship.
 Most importantly, the experience of selecting the appropriate treatment to recommend to patients, based on the nuances of their specific disease, is provided.

 Experience in both outpatient and inpatient chemotherapy is another strength of the program.
 The fellow is totally/completely integrated into The Team which plans and implements this treatment.
 Since the outpatient chemotherapy unit is located proximate to the clinic, the environment is designed to foster spontaneous discussions and participation in treatment in a culture concerned with quality-of-care and quality-of-life.

 The Program provides an environment for learning leadership in gynecologic oncology and women's health.
 As the center of an integrated cancer network, substantial resources and educational opportunities exist through Brown University teaching hospitals and other affiliate institutions.
-The Breast Health Center is also a strong and somewhat unique asset to the Fellowship Program.
+The Breast Health Center, which has its own one-year breast fellowship, is also a strong and somewhat unique asset to the Fellowship Program.
 For example, breast cancer patients are a part of our inpatient services, underscoring the integrated aspect of women's oncology.

 The Gyn Oncology program participated in a fully approved residency program in obstetrics and gynecology, as well as all the relevant disciplines at the Brown Medical School.
 The systems for clinical care and education have been well established and are effective for all concerned – including the teaching of residents.
 The Program has previously trained post-doctorate physicians and is dedicated to teaching at the highest level.
 Brown University and its affiliated hospitals offer capabilities for complex research, and the Program's high patient and surgical volume allow fulfillment of a comprehensive educational mission.
 Women's oncology is becoming the heart of a cancer care network encompassing southern New England.
 Our healthcare model has led us to become the region's oncology leader with a bright and compelling future.